Article By: Leanne Ridgeway

 You take two days off from work and you fucking go, that’s what.
 At least that’s what you do when you’re me.
 Starting from the Capital District of NY, through five states, right down to Asheville NC.
 After fourteen hours (2.5 in traffic – Hi, Virginians?
 The left lane is for passing), I made it with four minutes to spare before load-in time at the venue.

 Pulled up to the hotel and immediately met 3/4 of the members of Midmourner (from Birmingham, AL) and all of Thunderchief (out of Richmond, VA).
 Southern hospitality of the sludge metal variety.
 They’re just as charming as regular Southern folks, they simply have approximately 14 million watts of amplification tacked on.
 No time for a nap, just throw my suitcase in the room and off to The Odditorium for the first show stop of the Midmourner / Thunderchief Tour.

 Suffice to say… I fell in love with The Odditorium before I even entered it.
-It’s a quirky, freaky side-show museum of wonderment.
-Friendly staff, beautiful artwork everywhere (inside, outside and all around the property), strange and unusual things in every nook and cranny.
-Being somewhat strange and unusual myself, this is one of those places I would visit every week if I could.
+It’s a quirky, freaky side-show-style museum of wonderment.
+Friendly staff, beautiful artwork everywhere (inside, outside, and all around the property), strange and unusual things in every nook and cranny.
+Being somewhat strange and unusual myself, this is one of those places I’d visit every week if I could.

 Met up with a friend who trekked up from South Carolina for the show, then it was showtime!
-Each band was slightly different in style and speed, yet complimented each other enough to be a fantastic lineup.
+Each band was slightly different in style and speed, yet complemented each other enough to be a fantastic lineup.
 While I could go on and on about the three bands – Thunderchief, Midmourner, and Horseflesh, it takes merely three words.
 SUPREMELY GLORIOUS LOUDNESS.